Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand/ST/README.md

 a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 13`) are needed.
 A ligand .mol2 file is also needed for generating the ligand topology.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
-In this case, 16 frames `(endframe-startframe)/interval = (21-5)/1 = 16` are going to be used when performing the the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.
+In this case, 16 frames `(endframe-startframe)/interval = (21-5)/1 = 16` are going to be used when performing the MM/PB(GB)SA calculation with the igb5 (GB-OBC2) model and a salt concentration = 0.15M.
 !!! note
     Once the calculation is done, you can analyze the results in `gmx_MMPBSA_ana` (if you didn't define `-nogui`).